It’s a heartwarming Christmas story that has all the traditional yuletide elements:

 Living with Shaw by October 1933 were Reverend and Mrs. C. C. Reneau.
 The Reneaus kept house for Shaw.
 Reneau had operated the East Vickery Boulevard Mission and had employed Shaw there.
 Reneau, like Shaw, now worked for the CWA.
 Shaw, forty-two, was divorced and had two children.
 Reverend Reneau was thirty-four.
 Mrs. Reneau was twenty-eight.
 The Reneaus had three children ages four to eight.

 Reneau thought Shaw showed his wife too much attention and accused his wife of accepting that attention.
-Shaw thought Reneau mistreated his wife.
+Shaw, for his part, thought Reneau mistreated his wife.

 Mrs. Reneau pleaded with her husband to go stay with relatives in east Texas for his own safety.
 Shaw, she knew, carried a gun.

-She told her husband that she and their children would join him in east Texas later.
+She told her husband that she and their children would join him last in east Texas.

 Shaw warned Reneau not to move Mrs. Reneau out of his house.
 Shaw also refused to budge from his own house.
 The Star-Telegram later quoted a neighbor as hearing Shaw say, “I’m not going to move, and if that ——— fools with me I’ll kill him.”